Supportive Services to Help People with Brain and Spine Tumors Live Fully

 Sylvia Stearn received a Master of Social Work from The Catholic University of America in Washington D.C.
 Stearn was a social work intern at the NIH Clinical Center her second year of graduate school and realized how much she wanted to work in a medical setting with patients diagnosed with cancer.
 She was excited to join the NIH Clinical Center in 2015 as a clinical social worker.
 She provides supportive services to patients enrolled in clinical trials within several branches of NCI, including the Neuro-Oncology Branch.

 “Brain and spine tumor patients have unique challenges with their illness,” says Stearn.
+"By offering supportive counseling and exploring resources available to them, I can help them thrive and transition to their new normal."

 Counseling and Talk Therapy Make an Impact